-- 5 Reselect the button to move.
+- 4 Reselect the button to move.

-- 6 Use the arrow keys to highlight the new location and deselect.

-- 7 Select the new location for the button.
+- 5 Select the new location for the button.

-- 8 Repeat until you finish customizing the screen.
+- 6 Repeat until you finish customizing the screen.

-- 9 Select BACK or Home when finished.
+- 7 Select Back or Close when finished.

 Assigning a Shortcut Key

 You can quickly open commonly used screens by assigning a shortcut key.
 You can create a shortcut to screens such as sonar screens and charts.